Anterior Lumbar Interbody Fusion (ALIF) Surgery in Dallas, TX

 What Happens During ALIF?

-There are a number of benefits to ALIF and Mini ALIF over traditional posterior approaches to spinal fusion surgery.
+There are several benefits to ALIF and Mini ALIF over traditional posterior approaches to spinal fusion surgery.

 - With an anterior approach, the back muscles are not cut, making your recovery significantly easier and less painful.